Miguel Ángel Martín (golfer)

-Professional career
+Career

 Martín was born in Huelva.
 He started out as a caddie and turned professional in 1981.
 He has been a member of the European Tour for more than twenty seasons, and in 2005 he became the first Continental European golfer to make 500 appearances on the tour.
 He also attempted to make the PGA Tour in 1988.
 He was one of the 1988 PGA Tour Qualifying School graduates.
 His best finish on the Order of Merit was 17th in 1996 and he has won three European Tour events.
 He was also a member of the winning Spanish team at the 2000 Alfred Dunhill Cup.

 In 1997 Martín earned a spot in the European Ryder Cup team via the money list, but was forced to withdraw after failing to recover from a wrist injury sustained in July.
 At the time he felt that he had been excluded in order to have a bigger name player involved.
 Martín wanted to make his own decision nearer the time, as José María Olazábal had done two years before, but the European Ryder Cup committee requested that he play 18 holes to prove his fitness.
 He refused as it was just 30 days after his surgery, and despite receiving support from many players, his place on the team was taken by Olazábal, who was next on the qualification list.